Enrollment Management | Financial Aid Services

 A FWS employee wishing to transfer to another department must leave their current department in good standing.
 Therefore, the employee should submit a written resignation to their current department giving a minimum of two (2) weeks’ notice.
 You will need to make an appointment with the FWS Coordinator to obtain assistance in finding another job.
 Your pay rate will not automatically be transferred.

 The work study program's rate of pay is $10.50 per hour.

 Students may work a maximum of 20 hours a week (no more than 8 hours in a particular day).
 Students working an 8 hour shift must be provided with a lunch break.
 Students are also governed by other policies which apply to all MUSC employees.

 Availability of Federal Work Study funds and written authorization by the FWS Coordinator will dictate work assignments during the holidays and the summer.
-Students are not authorized to work during scheduled class periods.
-Students should notify their supervisor of their schedule so that work schedules can be arranged around class schedules.
+If a student is authorized to work during holiday break or summer, the student may not work more than 25 hours per week.
+Students may not work during scheduled class periods, clinics, internships or other required clinical work.
+Students should notify their supervisor of their availability so that work schedules can be arranged around class schedules.

 Notices of Eligibility are sent periodically to advise the student of their estimated remaining eligibility for Federal Work Study.
 When a student comes within $500 of exceeding their award allocation, they are sent a letter advising them to plan accordingly so that they will not exceed their FWS awards allocation.